-Ausdance employed a practising dance artist, Wendy Morrow, as the project manager and program designer, and provided her with Ausdance National staff (Rachael Jennings and Julie Dyson) and office support for six months leading to the forum.
+Ausdance employed a practising dance artist, Wendy Morrow, as the program designer, and provided her with Ausdance National staff member Rachael Jennings to provide project managment coordination and technical support for six months leading to the forum.

 In choosing the National Museum of Australia (NMA) as the site for Creating Pathways, the organisers acknowledged the major role played by the NMA in the Indigenous and cultural affairs of Australia.
 The NMA offered extensive support for this project, including venues, technical assistance, advice and staff for the forum.

 The Creating Pathways brief was to invite a group of about 40 contemporary Indigenous dance artists from around the country to discuss issues associated with their dance practice, including isolation, professional development opportunities and access to existing or new resources.

 The Creating Pathways program had three main aims:

 - To reconnect individual artists